kittenchilly/BindingOfIsaac-CommunityVisualFixes2/readme.txt

 Resource Changes (this would be posted in a steam workshop topic)

 [h1]Backdrops[/h1]
+- Enables a bloodless scarred room pit texture, for use in scarred womb pits that appear in The Void.
+This is needed because these rooms, unlike the main floor, are not filled with liquid and use caves' pit texture as a fallback.
 - Fixed brown coloring of a catacombs corner wall so it matches other catacombs walls.
 - Removed some wall corners from a cathedral corridor floor.
 - Recreated the side of the floating island seen in the mega satan arena based on dark room's floating islands.
 This removes some messy work and makes it look generally better.